 What types of companies can be incorporated in Malta?

-The usual commercial companies can all be set up within Malta, including both limited and public liability companies (Ltd and plc) as well as commercial partnerships.
+The usual commercial companies can all be set up within Malta, including both limited and public liability companies (Ltd and plc) as well as commercial partnerships and associations.
 However, there are also specific regulations that permit the incorporation of specific use companies including companies with variable share capital (SICAV), protected cell companies (PCC) and recognised incorporated cell companies (RICC).

 Can a foreign company move to or from Malta?